 "Yusuf asked if he could use my van," Longmire's interview notes quoted Magana as saying.
 "I gave the keys to Yusuf."

-But Magana told Longmire he saw another bakery worker, Antoine Mackey, drive away in the van after
+But Magana told Longmire he saw another bakery worker, Antoine Mackey, drive away in the van after Bey IV took the keys.

 Magana "identified Antoine Mackey immediately" as the driver from a photograph, Longmire wrote in a report.